The Best Roof Installation Process: Step-by-Step Guide

 • Hard hat: for protection against falling objects.

 Professional roofers come prepared with this equipment, including specialized fall arrest gear, to ensure their safety throughout the project’s duration.
+Additionally, a pry bar is an essential tool for removing old roofing materials, such as prying off ridge cap shingles and assisting in the removal of the uppermost layers of roofing material.

 Setting Up a Safe Worksite